sdras/fortnite-vscode-theme/README.md

 ## Thanks

-- This theme is fan art for the great Fortnite game by Epic Games, it is open sourced under an MIT license and I make no ca$hmoney from it, it's just for fun.
+- This theme is fan art for the great Fortnite game by Epic Games, it is open-sourced under an MIT license and I make no ca$hmoney from it, it's just for fun.
 - Thanks to [Robb Owen](https://twitter.com/Robb0wen), whose Synthwave theme provided the basis to learn how to incorporate a lot of the legendary effects of this theme.
 The palette, though different, was also inspired by Robb's work.
 Thank you Robb!
 - Thanks also to [Mahmoud Ali](https://marketplace.visualstudio.com/publishers/akamud), whose Atom One Dark theme provided the basis for the samples included here.
 - Thanks to [Dizzy Smith](https://twitter.com/dizzyd) and [Ben Hong](https://twitter.com/bencodezen), who revive me when I get all pew pew pew.